Frequently Asked Questions for Volunteers

 Anyone under age 18 volunteering at the ReStore must have a parent/guardian co-sign their waiver before beginning work.
 The minimum age for ReStore volunteers is 16 due to safety concerns.
 We can provide the waiver forms.

 The ReStore has limited parking reserved for customers on Friday and Saturday.
-Volunteers and staff may park behind the fence in the back of the building.
+Please park in designated areas for staff and volunteers.

 Certainly!
 We can accommodate groups of up to 10 people volunteering at the ReStore.
 Contact Volunteer Coordinator Maryellen at email@example.com or 440.226.3000 for more information or to schedule your group.